Alerts

 • Minor exterior repairs

 A development permit is required for most forms of commercial, industrial and institutional development within the Town (e.g., new building construction, HVAC, Plumbing & Gas, Electrical).
 The Planning Services staff are here to assist you through the new construction process and you are encouraged to meet with us for pre-application discussions and the submission of a preliminary application.
 There is no charge for these preliminary discussions and application.
-For more information, review the Major Development Application Process (All associated fees are part of the Fees, Rates, and Charges Bylaw) or reach out to Planning Services.
+For more information, review the Major Development Application Process (all associated fees are part of the Fees, Rates, and Charges Bylaw) or reach out to Planning Services.

 • New Commercial, Industrial, Institutional Building